karlseguin/auwfg/readme.md

 The `Fatal(err error)` helper should be used when an `InternalServerError` should be returned and an error logged (using the standard logger)

 ## Validation
 AUWFG has some basic input validation facilities.
 Validation works in two phases.
-The first phase is to define error message.
+The first phase is to define error messages.
 The second phase is to validate the actual data:

     func init() {
       auwfg.Define("required_username").Field("username").Message("Username is required")